 Which is…

-These dogs do have a tendency to drool, and if you’re not careful, they can get pretty “chubby” when their owners don’t monitor how much they eat on a daily basis.
+These dogs tend to drool; if you’re not careful, they can get “chubby” when their owners don’t monitor how much they eat daily.

 Oh, and one other thing…

-Basset Hounds have a tendency to snore too!
-But that’s not something that bothers a TRUE Basset Hound owner, in fact we here at IndulgeYourPet feel it just adds to their character!
+Basset Hounds tend to snore, too!
+But that’s not something that bothers a TRUE Basset Hound owner; in fact, we here at IndulgeYourPet feel it just adds to their character!

 The good news…

-Because the he Basset Hound has one of the nicest temperaments you can expect to see in a dog, they are are fantastic pets to introduce to a family with children.
-They are also quite well behaved with cats and other dogs as well.
+Because the Basset Hound has one of the most pleasant temperaments you can expect in a dog, they are fantastic pets to introduce to a family with children.
+They are also reasonably well-behaved with cats and other dogs as well.

 Basset Hound Training.

 As we’ve mentioned before, Basset Hounds do have a bit of a stubborn streak.
-The good news is that if you Basset Hound decides not to listen to you, it’s not like he is going to run all over the place and create havic throughout the house.
+The good news is that if Basset Hound decides not to listen to you, it’s not like he will run all over the place and create havoc throughout the house.
+What’s more likely to happen is that you’ll ask your Basset Hound to do something, and they will sit down or just stare at you with a silly face and make you laugh!

-Is that small healthy treats can often be a great “motivator” for these little guys so rather than go INSANE yelling, just begin your obedience training early, use plenty of positive enforcement and always have a few treats in your pocket!
+Now, we’ve found that small healthy treats can often be a great “motivator” for these little guys, so rather than go INSANE yelling, begin your obedience training early, use plenty of positive enforcement, and always have a few treats in your pocket!

-He is also susceptible to obesity which can exacerbate these risks and/or make the symptoms associated with these conditions worsen, so don’t spoil him by offering him a treat every so often.
+Now that Basset Hound has a longish back, they will always be vulnerable to back injuries.
+And you’ll want to watch out for the intervertebral disc disease.
+He is also susceptible to obesity, which can exacerbate these risks and worsen the symptoms associated with these conditions, so don’t spoil him by offering him a treat every so often.

 Plus…